dkanghan/Tower_Defense/Assignment3GDD.md

 The gameplay mechanics of Defenders of the Forest V2.0 have been enhanced with the following new features:

-- **Player Login and Registration**: Players can now create an account and login to save their progress in the game.
+- **Player Login and Registration**: Players can now create an account and login to start the game.

-- **Level Progression**: Players must complete each level in order to unlock the next level.

 - **Boss Fights**: Players will encounter powerful boss enemies at the end of level-3 and level-4.
 Boss enemies have higher health than regular enemies, providing a greater challenge for players.